Preludes (Chopin): Descriptions

-The first four measures of Frédéric Chopin's Prelude No. 21 are shown below.
+The first four measures of the Prelude No. 21 are shown below.

 Comparisons

 Chopin's Op.
 28 preludes have been compared to Johann Sebastian Bach's preludes in The Well-Tempered Clavier.
 However, each of Bach's preludes leads to a fugue in the same key, and Bach's pieces are arranged, in each of the work's two volumes, in ascending chromatic order (with major preceding parallel minor), while Chopin's are arranged in a circle of fifths (with major preceding relative minor).
 Chopin is known to have studied Bach's music, although he is not known to have performed it publicly.

 Harold C. Schonberg, in The Great Pianists, writes: "It also is hard to escape the notion that Chopin was very familiar with Hummel's now-forgotten Op.
 67, composed in 1815 – a set of twenty-four preludes in all major and minor keys, starting with C major."
 As Schonberg says: "the openings of the Hummel A minor and Chopin E minor concertos are too close to be coincidental."
 The dedicatee of Chopin's set, Joseph Christoph Kessler, also used the circle of fifths in his 24 Études, Op.
 20, which were dedicated to Hummel.